 Barcode sites that risk duplication with GS1 India

-1. indiabarcodeshop.com (Global Barcodes based in Spain) – (see ruling of misleading advertising on the EASA (European Advertising Standards Authority website), warning issued by GS1 India from the Economic Times Newspaper.
+1. indianeanbarcodes.com (Global Barcodes based in Spain) – (see ruling of misleading advertising on the EASA (European Advertising Standards Authority website), warning issued by GS1 India from the Economic Times Newspaper.
 UPDATE 29/08/2021 – Their previous website address “indiabarcodeshop.com” was shut down by The Delhi High Court. indianeanbarcodes.com is again advertising “890” barcode numbers without authorisation from GS1 India.

 2. quickbarcode.com – Site states they are not GS1 or UCC numbers and use an “algorithm” to generate codes.
 These are very likely to conflict with GS1 Issued numbers.
 They state their codes are only good for 1 – 2 years with the following warning: “In future, these codes may be issued by other organizations to their clients.”
 UPDATE 13/07/2020 – website now states they no longer sell 890 prefixed codes however any numbers issued will likely conflict with GS1 member organisations as they still state they’re not of UCC/GS1 origin.

 3. genpros.in – Selling direct 890 prefixed barcodes.
 Such numbers are subject to GS1 India subscription fees and cannot be legally sold outright.
 The numbers offered by genpros.in are either “made up” or being sold in breach of GS1 India license agreements.